 Enticing rose-garden bouquet.
 Delectation of plum, liquorice, spice and very red fruit.
 Pre-eminent in mellowness and refreshment.
 The more you have of it, the more you desire it.

 Maximum commendability.
 Zweigelt grapes (not unlike Pinot Noir) bring forth intense personality with shades of black cherry, acorn, hazelnut and spice.
-Pure and most wholesome to vegan and all patrons: no fining, filtering or sulphurising.
+Pure and most wholesome: no fining, filtering or sulphurising.

 Clean bright mineral intensity with citrus and honeydew hints.
 Local Grillo grapes are hand-picked.
 Name means ‘the doolally one’— but here is a serious wine at extremely moderate terms.

-Vegan persons (and all others) admire this straw-gold wine for its vibrant fruit, notes of almond and balanced acidity.
-Tip-top.
+Tip-top, straw-gold wine with vibrant fruit, notes of almond and balanced acidity.

 Aromatic Muskat Ottonel, Muskateller and Sauvignon Blanc grapes yield caramel, herbs, engaging fruit and softness.
 Modest Austrian winemaker Michael Opitz says “No tricks.
 Just wine.”

 Melon, citrus, then white blossom.
 The loopy name has a story: this wine is an ode to the honesty and joie-de-vivre of late Kate (aka ‘Bob’).
 A richly expressive character.